SilviuManea/TypeScript_Tutorial/README.md

 Lesson17 - TypeScript Tutorial #17 - Rendering an HTML Template
 //We are rendering the info from the input on to the list of the main page.

+Lesson18 - TypeScript Tutorial #18 - Generics
+//Feature  - Allows us to create reusable blocks of code which can be used with different types.